Rxann/lima-server/README.md

 # The Lima Telemetry Project

+This project is licensed under the GNU GPL-3.0 License

 ## About the project

 The Lima Telemetry project is a solution to gathering telemetry data from your customers/clients.